Ren Jun: Life

-In 189, the tyrannical warlord Dong Zhuo took advantage of the power vacuum, created in the aftermath of the conflict between the regent He Jin and the eunuch faction, to seize control of the Han central government and hold the figurehead Emperor Xian hostage in the imperial capital, Luoyang.
-Yang Yuan (楊原), the Prefect of Zhongmu County, started panicking and wanted to abandon his post and leave.
+In 189, the general Dong Zhuo took advantage of the power vacuum, created in the aftermath of the conflict between the regent He Jin and the eunuch faction, to seize control of the Han central government.
+He changed the Emperor, setting up the young figurehead Emperor Xian and began a brutal rule in Luoyang that sparked revolt from many powerful figures who formed a coalition.
+Zhongmu was right in the path of the northern half of the coalition armies so Yang Yuan (楊原), the Prefect of Zhongmu County, started panicking and wanted to abandon his post and leave.
 Ren Jun advised him to stay and urged him to take the lead in calling for everyone to rise up against Dong Zhuo and overthrow him.
 When Yang Yuan asked him what he should do, Ren Jun advised him to assume the position of acting Intendant of Henan (河南尹), bring all the counties in Henan Commandery under his leadership, and rally as many men as possible to form an army to fight Dong Zhuo's forces.
-Yang Yuan appointed Ren Jun as his Registrar (主簿) and proceeded to implement his suggestions.
+Yang Yuan appointed Ren Jun as his Registrar (主簿) and proceeded to implement his suggestions when Ren Jun memorialized Yang Yuan as Intendant, though there would be other claimants like Zhang Yang. while Zhu Jun held the official title and Yang Yuan's control was limited to the eastern part of Henan.

+Service under Cao Cao

-Around the time (late 189 to early 190), the warlord Cao Cao had raised an army to join a coalition of warlords on a campaign against Dong Zhuo.
+In 190, another potential power entered Henei.
+Cao Cao had raised an army to join a coalition of warlords on a campaign against Dong Zhuo and sought to pursue the retreating Dong Zhuo.
 When he entered Zhongmu County, the various officials in Henan Commandery could not decide on whether they should follow Cao Cao.
-After discussing with Zhang Fen (張奮), Ren Jun decided that they should all follow Cao Cao, so he led all the soldiers recruited in Henan Commandery to join Cao Cao's army.
-He also gathered all his family members, relatives, servants and retainers, numbering a few hundred people in total, and brought them along to join Cao Cao.
+After discussing with Zhang Fen (張奮), Ren Jun decided that he would follow Cao Cao and Zhongmu joined Cao Cao.
+Ren Jun also gathered all his family members, relatives, servants and retainers, numbering a few hundred people in total, and brought them along to join Cao Cao.

+However, Cao Cao would suffer a heavy defeat against Dong Zhuo's general Xu Rong, so was forced to leave Henan and rebuild his army.
+Yang Yuan and Zhang Fen disappear from the records, but Ren Jun left Henei to stay with Cao Cao.
 Cao Cao was so pleased to gain such support from Ren Jun that he appointed him as a Cavalry Commandant (騎都尉).
 He also arranged for Ren Jun to marry one of his second cousins and treated Ren Jun as a close aide.